-After starting up the LINUX system the network function is initiated and the program for communication with the GPS and the NTPD (NTP daemon) is started.
-After that NTPD starts synchronization with the reference clocks (usual the hardware clock of the single board computer and the GPS receiver).
-Until synchronization is finished the following message is displayed:
+After starting the LINUX system, the network function is initiated and the communication program with the receiver and the NTPD (NTP daemon) is started.
+Then NTPD starts synchronization with the reference clocks (usually the hardware clock of the single board computer and the integrated receiver clock).
+The message "NTP: sync to local" is displayed until synchronization is complete.

-For the synchronization of the NTPD with the GPS it is necessary that the GPS receiver is synchronous with the GPS time.
+For the synchronization of the NTPD with the time reference it is necessary that the receiver is synchronous with the incoming time signal.
 In this case the following message is monitored on the display: